Aldot-02/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is also a mandatory reamdme
+This is the nested loops functions